AhmedBenRouha01/optimism-tutorial/getting-started/README.md

 ### Compatibility with other tools

 Note that in the tutorial we've been compiling smart contracts using [Waffle](https://github.com/TrueFiEng/Waffle).
 If you prefer to compile your smart contracts using other tools (like [Hardhat](https://hardhat.org/)) you can install the appropriate packages and modify `build` script in the `package.json` file.

+### Etherscan
+Optimism provide the Goerli-Optimism [etherscan](https://goerli-optimism.etherscan.io/) that you can use to display you transactions details.

 ## Best practices